 Weak to nothing, players have no choice but to endure Phantom’s relatively long fight.
 He creates shadow clones of himself, throws out Shurikens & Kunais, has his own set of sword combos, and will actually try to kamikaze attack you at the end of their second fight, potentially taking Zero with him.
 This is a tough boss fight with no easy workaround, but it’s one of the most fun in the game, offering players plenty of variety in how they approach Phantom.
 When Phantom starts making his shadow clones, Zero can either: attack the real Phantom by spotting his unique glow amongst the clones, or fire his Buster into the first clone he sees, triggering Phantom to spawn directly above him.

 The first time players trigger this will likely be a mistake, but once you know he reacts this way, it’s possible to bait Phantom out of his cloning technique, turning his opportunity for espionage into an opportunity for you to attack.
 On the flip side, allowing him to go through the full technique can potentially net Zero several free hits if you have a keen eye for visual details.
 Instead of jumping over Phantom’s Shuriken, players can dash under it, prod him from below with their Tri Rod, and then dash out of the way when he leaps down, potentially scoring another hit depending if they can react fast enough.
 With the right timing, players can even land a quick two-hit combo by following a slash with a Tri Rod prod.
-All this might be easier said than done, but building up the skills to get to this point is half the fun of Mega Man Zero
+All this might be easier said than done, but building up the skills to get to this point is half the fun of Mega Man Zero.

 Of course, for those struggling, there is a way to alleviate Zero 1’s at times obscene difficulty.
 Boss weapons have ensured that player progression has been a part of the Mega Man series since day 1, becoming an even more intimate aspect of the series beginning with X, but Zero’s more personal, RPG inspired approach to game design allows less skilled players to comfortably build the skills they need to do well without feeling perpetually blocked.
 A nice dose of science fantasy, Cyber Elves replace Heart Tanks, Sub Tanks, and armor pieces as upgrade systems.
 All the bonuses associated with these collectibles can still be obtained, but the process now involves currency: E-Crystals.